Public distribution · v2 · 2026-04 · Hybrid drug discovery · Protease-focused

 | UROK | Thrombolysis | protease (ser, coagulation) | 0.00 | 0.542 |

 The validated panel spans aspartic proteases, classical serine proteases, and two hydrolase sub-classes.
-The three not-supported targets are all coagulation-cascade serine proteases; published ligand-based methods (ECFP4, ROCS) also report reduced performance on this sub-class on DUD-E decoys.
+The three not-supported targets are all coagulation-cascade serine proteases; other ligand-based industry methods also report reduced performance on this sub-class on DUD-E decoys.
 We disclose both rather than cherry-pick.

 * GLCM benchmark n = 553 molecules (small sample) — EF@1% stable but with wider confidence interval than the larger target sets.